justinrgarrard/world-of-naevis.net/data/archetypes/rogue_delver.md

 #### Savvy
 At 3rd level, you learn to unlock the magic in scrolls through unorthodox means.
 You can use any spell scroll of a level equal to or less than your proficiency bonus.
-Your spellcasting modifier is Charisma where applicable.
-Additionally, you gain proficiency with one tool, language, and skill of your choice.
+Your spellcasting modifier is Charisma.

 #### Uncanny Luck
 Starting at 9th level, you have resistance to damage from traps, falling, and poison.

-When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
+Additionally, when you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
 You can't use this feature again until you finish a long rest.

 #### Use Mystic Device